pgte/requirelx-201506-reusable-node-streams/slides/01-streams-101.md

 Looks simple, but it's not.
 Behind the scenes it does:

+* Flow control
+* Encoding / decoding
 * Ending
 * Error handling
-* Flow control
-* Encoding / decoding

-# Transform Streams
+# A Transform Stream

-Is readable and writable.
+is both readable and writable.

+Unlike the Duplex stream, the output depends on the input.

 You can use to adapt encodings, formats or types: